 A warning to my technical acquaintances who read this blog through syndication, this is a post targeted to the Highland High School Class of '95, so you will probably not understand any of this.

 My 20 year reunion is coming up, and weird as it seems, through Facebook and other social media, I feel more connected to my classmates now than I did 20 years ago.
-Because of the buildup to the event (which I'll be unable to attend unfortunately due schedule and distance), I've been feeling nostalgic.
+Because of the buildup to the event (which, thanks to the cross country travel I've been doing for work over the last few years, I'll be able to attend), I've been feeling nostalgic.

 Continue reading "High School Memories"

 When I was in high school, I sold drinks and hot dogs for the University of Utah home football games to earn a little extra money*.
 I walked around the stadium with a big tray of sodas or an insulated box of hot dogs.
 I'd call out "Coke, Diet Coke, Sprite" or "Red hots!
 Get your red hots!".
 Ten years later, I find out that Red Hots are a real product

 , and they are awesome.
 Red Hots are stubby, thick hot dogs, colored red, with a bit of spiciness.
 I sat down to have a couple for lunch today with 'kraut and brown mustard and reminisced about cold Utah Saturday mornings at (then) Rice Stadium walking up and down the aisles and circling the stadium.
 If only the hot dogs I sold as "red hots" 16 years ago had been real Red Hots, I would have been able to sell twice as many.